The functions aclbox()

 To draw a box, place your cursor on the line of text you want in a box, or select multiple lines in visual mode, then use one of the command/function above.

-Note: if a line is too long to fit in the box, comment-box will automatically wrap it for you.
+Note: if the text is too long to fit in the box, comment-box will automatically wrap it for you.

 Examples: